Kikobeats/js-mythbusters/docs/workflow/variable-access.md

 # Variable access

-This tip is related with access with a deeply a frequently referenced path of an `Array` or `Object`.

 When it comes to Javascript data, there’s pretty much four ways to access it:

 - Literal values
 - Variables
 - Object properties
 - Array items

 When thinking about optimization, literal values and variables perform about the same, and are significantly faster than object properties and array items.

-So whenever you reference an object property or array item multiple times, you can get a performance boost by defining a variable.
-(This applies to both reading and writing data).
+So whenever you reference an object property or array item multiple times, you can get a performance boost by defining a variable (this applies to both reading and writing data).

 ```js
 var name = myObject.name